ARMmbed/mbed-client-linux-example/README.md

 4. Build the application with yotta.
 See the [Running and build instructions](#running-and-build-instructions) chapter for more information.

 ## Running and build instructions

+This example works in secure Certificate mode.

 ### Review: building for two connection modes

-You can use this example in two connection modes:

-- Non-secure mode.

-- Certificate mode.

 #### Setting socket type

-Apart from different secure mode, you can also connect in different socket mode.
+You can also connect in different socket mode.
 By changing SOCKET_MODE between M2MInterface::UDP or M2MInterface::TCP you can select binding mode for socket.
 Below instructions remain same irrespective of the socket mode you choose.